mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Color managed workflow
 ----------------------

-Knowing this about these spaces of course doesn't give you an idea how to use them, but it does make it easier to explain how to use them.
+Knowing this about these spaces of course doesn't give you an idea of how to use them, but it does make it easier to explain how to use them.
 So let us look at a typical color management workflow:

 .. figure:: /images/en/color_category/Krita-colormanaged-workflow_text.svg
    :figwidth: 800